Russian emigration during the Russo-Ukrainian war (2022–present): Third wave

 Following Putin's announcement of partial mobilization on 21 September 2022, a third wave of Russian emigration began, with estimates of hundreds of thousands of male citizens fleeing.
 In the first week after the announcement, 98,000 Russians fled to Kazakhstan.
 On 24 September alone over 8,500 Russians entered Finland by land, a 62% increase on the previous Saturday.
 On the following day, it was reported that "On the border with Georgia, queues of Russian cars stretch back more than 30 km," while at checkpoints bordering the regions of Kostanay and Western Kazakhstan, "footage of cars queuing to leave Russia show lines that stretch as far as the eye can see."

 In this third wave alone, nearly 300,000 Russian citizens had left Russia before 27 September, with that number approaching 400,000 by 4 October.
-An upper estimate is for 700,000 Russians to have fled conscription since it was announced.
+An upper estimate is for 700,000 Russians to have fled mobilization since it was announced.
 Many went to Kazakhstan, Serbia, Turkey, the United Arab Emirates, Georgia, and Finland.

+On 28 October, Russian president Vladimir Putin announced that mobilization had been completed, though legally it still continues.
+After that some people continued to emigrate for political and economic reasons, while some decided to return home.

 Putin signed a decree introducing prison terms of up to 15 years for wartime acts, including voluntary surrender and desertion during mobilization or war.

 Actor Artur Smolyaninov fled Russia in October 2022.
 He was charged for "discrediting" the military under the "fake news" laws, for making anti-war statements after he had left Russia.

 Destinations

 Among the destinations chosen by Russian nationals are Turkey, with more than 100,000 Russians seeking residence, many using Turkish Airlines to fly to Antalya.
 Georgia and Armenia also received large numbers.
-By early April, an estimated 100,000 Russians had fled to Georgia and 50,000 went to Armenia.
+By early April, an estimated 100,000 Russians had fled to Georgia, and 50,000 went to Armenia.
 In 2022, 104,000 Russian citizens have registered their stay in Serbia.